Grace-Shopper-Team-Arek/Grace-shopper/README.md

 # Basic Features

-- A user should be able to see products
+- A user should be able to see products (*)
 - A logged in user should be able to
-  - see the items in their cart
+  - see the items in their cart  (*)
-  - add a new product to their cart
+  - add a new product to their cart (yaseen)
-  - remove an item from their cart
+  - remove an item from their cart (yaseen)
   - create an order
 - A user should be able to see their orders
-- A user should be able to create an account
+- A user should be able to create an account (arek)
-- A user should be able to see their past orders
+- A user should be able to see their past orders (profile) (checkout button archives order to user id)
-- A non-logged in user should be able to add to their cart and have those items added to their cart after authenticating
+- A non-logged in user should be able to add to their cart and have those items added to their cart after authenticating (merge local session with db)
 - A user should be able to review a product
-- A user should be able to update their profile
+- A user should be able to update their profile (andrew)
 - An administrator should be able to add a new product

 # Bonus Features